Bhattacharya-Lab/RNAbpFlow/README.md

 1. Place your FASTA sequences and base pair maps in the Inputs folder (examples are provided).
 2. Add a list of PDB IDs to list.txt inside the Inputs folder (an example is included).
 3. Each line in list.txt contains a target ID with the number of sample structures to generate separated by space.
-If not specified, RNAbpFlow will use the default value specified in the configuration file in "configs" folder
+If not specified, RNAbpFlow will use the default value specified in the configuration file in "configs" folder.
+4. Download the trained checkpoints from [here](https://doi.org/10.5281/zenodo.14729510).
+- For evaluation on RNA3DB set, put the RNA3DB.ckpt inside the folder named "checkpoint".
+- For CASP15 evaluation, put the CASP15.ckpt inside checkpoint folder and and edit the configs/inference.yaml to configure the "ckpt_path" field.
 5. Run this command to generate sample 3D structures.
    ```
    python3 inference.py